Suunto EON Steel Dive Computer Review

 - Tank Pressure Below Take Pressure Alarm Limit

 Notifications are events that require preventative action.
-These will display in audio and visual alarms under Suunto EON Steel dive computer and can be acknowledged by pressing any button.
+These will display in audio and visual alarms under the Suunto EON Steel dive computer and can be acknowledged by pressing any button.
 The following are the notifications available on the EON Steel dive computer:

 - Central Nervous System Toxicity Level at 80%